 Persistent classes are classes in an application that implement the entities of the business problem (e.g. Customer and Order in an E-commerce application).
-Not all instances of a persistent class are considered to be in the persistent state.
-For example, an instance can instead be transient or detached.
+The term "persistent" here means that the classes are able to be persisted, not that they are in the persistent state (see Section 11.1, "Hibernate object states" for discussion).

 Hibernate works best if these classes follow some simple rules, also known as the Plain Old Java Object (POJO) programming model.
 However, none of these rules are hard requirements.
-Indeed, Hibernate3 assumes very little about the nature of your persistent objects.
-You can express a domain model in other ways (using trees of Map instances, for example).
+Indeed, Hibernate assumes very little about the nature of your persistent objects.
+You can express a domain model in other ways (using trees of java.util.Map instances, for example).